kiiproject/kii/docs/source/philosophy.rst

 Stream and items
 ****************

-Kii is written with the notion of `stream` in mind.
-It's dead-simple: a stream belongs to a user, who can publish `items` in it.
+Kii is written with the notion of stream in mind.
+It's dead-simple: a :term:`stream` belongs to a user, who can publish :term:`items` in it.
 An item could be, for example, a blog entry, a picture, a link to a web page, or any type of content provided by third-party apps.

 All items share a common behaviour: